BenjaminSetton/Tang/README.md

 2. Install the latest release version

 NOTES:
 - The release download will come with two things: the .lib file and a folder containing the headers.
-Alternatively, you can clone the repository and compile the source code
+Alternatively, you can clone the repository and compile the source code yourself (look at "Compiling the sources")

-- If you wish to compile the project yourself, make sure you have CMake installed!
+## COMPILING THE SOURCES

+1. TODO

 ## RESOURCES